-Louis Yaklich ’07 receives his degree from Dr. Bill Brown.
-Photo credit: Scott L. Huck/Cedarville University
+Louis Yaklich receives his degree from Dr. Bill Brown, president of Cedarville University.

 by Public Relations Office - Cedarville, OH

-Louis has pursued his degree with amazing courage and has had the help and support of many along the way.
-Marilyn Meyer, coordinator of disability services for students, Dr. Merlin Ager ’60, dean of the School of Social Sciences and Professional Studies, and Dr. Pamela Johnson, dean of the School of Health and Human Performance, helped and encouraged Louis throughout his tenure.
+Yaklich has pursued his degree with amazing courage and has had the help and support of many along the way.
+Marilyn Meyer, coordinator of disability services for students, Dr. Merlin Ager, former dean of the School of Social Sciences and Professional Studies, and Dr. Pamela Johnson, dean of the School of Health and Human Performance, helped and encouraged Yaklich throughout his tenure.
 Dormmates worked out a schedule to take turns assisting him with physical challenges.
 At different times through the years, brother Micah and mom Cheryl served as aides.
-Numerous others have played a part in Louis’ story.
+Numerous others have played a part in Yaklich’s story.

-With his dream of graduation now fulfilled, Louis plans to return home to Mansfield, Ohio to tutor and/or pursue online graduate work.
+With his dream of graduation now fulfilled, Yaklich plans to return home to Mansfield, Ohio, to tutor and/or pursue online graduate work.
 How does he want Cedarville University to remember him?
-“As a devout follower of Jesus Christ,” said Louis, “and no memories of me that do not glorify God.”
-Best wishes and congratulations to Louis as he serves our Lord!
+“As a devout follower of Jesus Christ,” said Yaklich, “and no memories of me that do not glorify God.”
+Best wishes and congratulations to Louis Yaklich as he serves our Lord!